chejdj/XfermodeView/README.md

        android:background="@color/colorAccent"
 />
 ```
-background is the Covering color, it must be defined in Color files.
+background is the Covering color, it must be defined in colors.xml file.
 src is the Covered picture.

 #### Example